 The tiny hamlet of Broughton Mills consists of a few farms, houses and a traditional pub in a peaceful valley not far from the quaint village of Broughton-in-Furness.
 It’s the quintessential ‘get-away-from-it-all’ location where visitors can enjoy rural scenery in a totally unspoilt part of the Lake District.
 The Malt Kiln (sleeps four) is owned by Janet and Howard Procter who have restored this ancient building with love and attention to detail.
 Janet says, “We wanted to create a place where people can really relax in comfort and feel a part of this beautiful area.
 We live on the farm and have rare-breed sheep as well as chickens.
 It’s lambing time now and the children who come to stay love to pet the lambs.
 Our chickens provide delicious fresh eggs for breakfast.
 If our guests want to get hands-on experience on the farm, we’re more than happy.”

 The nearby Blacksmith’s Arms, is one of my favourite pubs in the area; it still has original slate floors, low ceilings, good local beers and serves excellent food with a friendly atmosphere.
 There are plenty of easy walks and with a car, Coniston and Grizedale Forest are not far away.
-The Malt Kiln is ideal for a family holiday or friends’ get-together.
+The Furness Peninsula is a lovely area with less crowds than the main Lakeland honeypots.
+If you want to really get away from it all, then the Malt Kiln is absolutely perfect.

 The Woodloft, Elterwater